hgdeoro/popyka/README.md

 [//]: # (Filtered changes are delivered to all configured processors in the order they are defined.)
 [//]: # (Each processor has the opportunity to manipulate the data as needed and export it to other systems.)

-Processors take the filtered changes and manipulate them according to your needs (think of it as data transformation).
-Processors then export the transformed data to external systems.
+Processors take the filtered changes and manipulate them according to your needs, then export the transformed data to external systems.

 Popyka simplifies sending data changes to **Kafka**.
 It includes a [built-in processor](popyka%2Fbuiltin%2Fprocessors.py) `ProduceToKafkaProcessor` that lets you easily export the database changes to your **Kafka** cluster, keeping your other systems in sync.